+Now there is a program that provides families an opportunity to donate the brain and tissue of a loved one who has just died, so that researchers can access a critical resource for understanding Prader-Willi syndrome.
 FPWR is partnering with Autism BrainNet to collect and study post-mortem brain donations.
-Through this partnership, we aim to raise awareness about the importance of post-mortem brain donation, streamline the donation process for families, and enhance the collection and distribution of high-quality tissue to researchers.
+Through this partnership, we aim to raise awareness about the importance of post-mortem brain donation, streamline the donation process for families and help them in a difficult time, and enhance the collection and distribution of high-quality tissue to researchers.

-Our understanding of Prader-Willi syndrome (PWS) is advancing, but not as quickly as we, scientists and families, would want.
-One challenge is that the direct study of disorders that affect the brain, like PWS, is more difficult than disorders affecting other organs.
-While the development of models that mimic some aspects of PWS including cell and animal models have greatly advanced our understanding of the syndrome and have been critical for screening potential therapeutics before they are being tested in patients, there is no substitute for studying human brain tissue to unravel the complexities of the brain neurocircuitry defects in PWS.
+The development of models that mimic some aspects of PWS, including cell and animal models, have greatly advanced our understanding and have been critical for screening potential therapeutics before they're tested in patients.
+However there is no substitute for studying human brain tissue to unravel the complexities of the brain neurocircuitry defects in PWS.

 Brain donation is critically important.
 Relative to donations of other organs for transplantation and/or research, brain donation is severely lagging, especially from children.
 “If we want better interventions, we need to look for neuropathology and find patterns of cell pathology.” says Dr. Patrick Hof, Icahn School of Medicine.
 "We need to build a significant research resource of donated brain tissue."

 There Is No Substitute for Studying Brain Tissue